rkgIITBh/data-structures.github.io/HTML/avlTree.md

 <p align="center">
 <img src="../images/avlDoubleRL.jpg">
 </p>
 The question that remains unresloved is: where the rotation should be applied?
-We shall examine the height imbalance caused by a new insertion in an AVL tree of height h in the next blog..

 We end this blog here.
-But continue with AVL tree in the next blog.
+We shall examine the case of height violation caused by a new insertion in an AVL tree the next blog.

 [Back to Index](../index.md)